Why Can’t I Take My Own Advice?

 See if you can figure out what the best course of action is, without letting your emotions get in the way.
 And if you’re not sure why you’re not following your own advice, be honest with yourself about it and try to find a way to overcome whatever is holding you back.

 Occasionally, you might see that you can follow your own advice for a little while but ultimately get off track.
 You know what you need to do to fix your own problems or change your own situation, but somehow end up not doing it.
-This can be frustrating, and leave you feeling like you’re stuck in a rut.
+It’s frustrating and leaves you feeling like you’re stuck.

 Ultimately, it’s quite hard to “will” your way through a particularly tough situation.
 The truth is, if your subconscious mind isn’t programmed to follow your own advice, you just aren’t going to do it.